-Home / What We Offer / Dental Implants
+Home / Advanced, General, & Cosmetic Dentistry / Dental Implants

 A missing tooth often leads to functional and structural issues with the teeth in addition to the obvious cosmetic impact to the smile as a whole.
 While traditional bridges or dentures can effectively replace a missing or damaged tooth or several missing teeth, they may not always be the best option.
 With dental implants, Dr. Martin N. Gorman—our experienced bioesthetic dentist—is able to offer our patients a durable and beautiful restorative solution.